Fostering Enterprise Conversations Around Data on Collaboration Platforms: Co-design Workshop

 \subsection{Results: Design Requirements}

 Our analysis yielded three sets of design requirements:

-\bpstart{DR1: Support conversations around data} Dashboard snapshots must become part of a conversation about data; more than the mere delivery of a chart, they must communicate both insights and calls to action.
+\bpstart{DR1: Support conversations around data} Data artifacts from dashboard must become part of a conversation about data; more than the mere delivery of a chart, they must also communicate insights and calls to action.

-\ipstart{\textbf{DR1a}: Add context and framing} Some participants framed their takeaway statements and snapshot content as \textit{status reports} (\eg~\textit{``We now have} [500] \textit{people in} [CITY]\textit{''} (P3)) and as \textit{calls to action}.
+\ipstart{\textbf{DR1a}: Add context and framing} Some participants framed their takeaway statements and content as \textit{status reports} (\eg~\textit{``We now have} [500] \textit{people in} [CITY]\textit{''} (P3)) and as \textit{calls to action}.
 For example, P8 added an informal qualitative interpretation to a status report: \textit{``Our} [server health] \textit{is taking hits in the} [US-West] \textit{environment.''} with a heatmap showing different server health values (\eg~throughput, delays) of the environment over time.
 In P7's takeaway statement, the call to action \textit{``Please enter your activities on time so leadership understands the impact that we’re having.''} was accompanied by a table for different activity measures by his team members with a highlight on the member whose values were missing.

 \ipstart{\textbf{DR1b}: Clearly indicate temporal scope} To avoid misleading their audience, participants wanted to constrain their data to a temporal scope.
 For example, P1 wanted to exclude the data points for June 2022 (this particular workshop session took place in mid-June), so as not to give a false impression of a lower-than-typical monthly value.
 Similarly, P8 constrained data points to Mondays only because his weekend data values tended to be lower than typical weekday values, and he did not want to share unrepresentative values.